Using Gertrude

 Adding a public keychain

-At this point, if you go back to the computer or user that is being protected by the Gertrude Mac app, you should be able to navigate to artofproblemsolving.com and it should load properly.
+At this point, if you go back to the computer that is being protected by the Gertrude Mac app, you should be able to navigate to artofproblemsolving.com and it should load properly.
 This demonstrates the power and flexibility of using and sharing keychains.

 You may want to spend a few minutes browsing through the list of publicly available keychains, you may find that one or more of them is useful to you.
 You'll also notice that some of the keychains are focused on unlocking a specific website or website-based programs, while others are focused on granting access to specific, narrowly focused applications like email clients or video conferencing apps.